lightward/mechanic-tasks/docs/advanced-scheduled-price-changes/README.md

 #### Price change event configuration notes

-- The event start and end datetimes must be valid dates in the form of _YYYY-MM-DD_ or _YYYY-MM-DD HH:MM_ (24 hour clock).
+- The event start and end datetimes must be valid dates in the form of _YYYY-MM-DD HH:MM_ (24 hour clock).
+The field date and time picker will enforce this constraint.
 - Collection handles and discounts are entered as key value pairs, with the collection handle on the left and the discount for it on the right.
 - If any SKUs are specifically included, then a SKU discount must be set to apply to them.
 - Discount formats: